Careers360 Logo

 Genetic Disorders

-Examples include disorders like Klinefelter syndrome or even Y-chromosome microdeletion, that are contrary to spermatogenesis and fertility.
+Examples include disorders like Klinefelter syndrome or even Y-chromosome microdeletion, which are common disorders of the human reproductive system that affect spermatogenesis and fertility.

 Environmental Factors